HEnquist/camilladsp/README.md

 ```

 ### Pipewire
-There is no specific backend for Pipewire.
-It implements both the PulseAudio and Jack APIs, and is therefore supported both via the Pulse and the Jack backends.
+Pipewire implements both the PulseAudio and Jack APIs.
+It is therefore supported both via the Pulse and the Jack backends, and there is no need for a specific Pipewire backend.

-It supports a null-sink like PulseAudio.
+Pipewire supports creating null-sink like PulseAudio.
 Create it with:
 ```
 pactl load-module module-null-sink sink_name=MySink object.linger=1 media.class=Audio/Sink
 ```